DSD-DBS/capella-polarion/docs/source/features/render_documents.rst

 This allows users to maintain manual changes in non-synchronized sections of the document, while still benefiting from automated updates for key sections filled with model enhanced content.

+If you want to know how to setup the Live-Doc rendering, head to the :ref:`documentation page <render-docs-config>`.